Jack Kruschen: Television

 He appeared in the recurring role of "Grandpa Papadopolis" on Webster series (1985–87), and in the early 1990s, as another Greek grandfather and as Pam and Jesse's grandfather, Iorgos "Papouli" Katsopolis on Full House, appearing in only two episodes before his character is killed off in the episode, "The Last Dance".
+He also appeared as Kitty's grandfather, Fred Avery, on the CBC sitcom Material World from 1990–1993.

 His final on-screen appearance was in the 1997 film 'Til There Was You as "Mr. Katz".

-Personal life and death

-Kruschen was married to Marjorie Ullman from January 1947 to 1961, to Violet Rafaella Mooring from 1962 to 1978 (her death), and to Mary Pender from July 23, 1979, until his death.
+Death

-Kruschen died on April 2, 2002, in Chandler, Arizona, while vacationing.
+Kruschen died at his residence in Kelowna, British Columbia, on April 2, 2002, according to a British Columbia Registration of Death.
 He had been in ill health for some time.
+Cause of death is given as a heart attack (myocardial infarction) following years of Type 2 diabetes.
 He was 80.
 Though he died on April 2, his death was not widely reported to the media until mid-late May.